-As they set out their vision for boarding, they somehow strike the right balance between authority and informality, between homework done and an unscheduled game of corridor cricket.
-There is a reassuring confidence that comes from long experience and a strong belief in the benefits of boarding.
-‘We have seen what boarding gives to a child,’ explains Jon, ‘There are opportunities for growth, independence, self-discipline.
-And happiness,’ he adds.
+As they set out their vision for boarding, they somehow strike the right balance between authority and informality, between homework done and an unscheduled game of 40/40 in around the Castle grounds.
+There is a reassuring confidence that comes from experience and a strong belief in the benefits of boarding.
+‘We have seen the benefits that boarding gives to a child,’ explains Chloe, ‘Many of the skills that the boarders learn prepare our students, not only for their next schools, but also life,’ she adds.

 The children, however, are only one half of the equation.
-Jon and Becky understand that their responsibilities extend to parents too.
+Chloe and Jamie understand that their responsibilities extend to parents too.
 Families choose boarding for a range of reasons.
 They may be dipping a toe ahead of senior boarding; they may be moving around within the armed forces, and want to give their children a permanent base; they may want to help their children develop independence; or they may simply be taking advantage of the flexible boarding options.
 Whatever the reason, they need to feel utterly confident their children are in good hands.

-With a strong focus and lots of enthusiasm, then, the new boarding parents are rolling up their sleeves and cracking on with the job in hand.
-They are already building vital relationships with staff, children and parents, and it is testament to the strength of the relationships they forge that Becky and Jon recently attended the wedding of a past pupil.
+With a strong focus and lots of enthusiasm, the new boarding parents are rolling up their sleeves and cracking on with the job in hand.
+Doubtless, they will be delighted to share their enthusiasm for their work with you, mapping out what they believe boarding should be.

 Find out more about boarding at Hatherop Castle School.